 How does manuka honey taste in coffee?

-This honey may taste slightly different if you buy it from different coffee shops.
+This honey may taste slightly different depending on which coffee shop you buy it from.
 Some brands sell more sweet Honey than others.
-So don’t expect a standard taste of Manuka.
+So don’t expect a standard Manuka taste.

 Manuka honey has a rich flavor with earthy undertones.
 So, when added to coffee, it has a sweeter, stronger taste.